IBM/security-verify-reactjs-tutorial/README.md

 This tutorial covers the below aspects:

 - Adding and configure a custom application on Security Verify for SSO <br/>
 The custom application can be deployed anywhere - On-premise or on any Cloud provider.
-We will deploy the application on OpenShift(on IBM Cloud) for this tutorial to demonstrate the procedure which would remain the same irrespective of where the application is deployed.
+We will deploy the application on OpenShift(on IBM Cloud) for this tutorial to demonstrate the procedure.
+The configuration steps would remain the same irrespective of the cloud provider.
 The custom application is registered with Security Verify.
 The custom application contains three microservices:
 (a) Front-end UI service built using React.js that interacts with back-end services (b) Weather service built on Node.js that returns the weather information for a provided location